Get set for the ultimate Balkan adventure. Explore the natural and cultural treasures of the region and learn about its stormy history.

 In the morning we drive to Durres- the ancient Greco-Roman port city of Dyrrachium.
 The legend says that it was founded by Epidamnos, the Illyrian King of the area, who called it by his own name and named the port area after his grandson – Dyrrah.
 In the afternoon we arrive to Berat.
 Visit the Lead Mosque, Bachelor’s Mosque, Gorica Bridge and many dwelling houses of the 18th and 19th centuries.
 Overnight in Berat.

 In the morning we continue to lake Ohrid which is half Albanian, half Macedonian.
 There used to be 365 churches around Ohid in the past.
 Stop at St. Naum, just accross the border to admire the beautiful monastery.
+Atmosphere at Lake Ohrid is one of the most spectacular on this Balkan Adventure private tour.
 Overnight in Ohrid.

 From Ohrid we continue to Skopje.
 Sightseeing of the old town with famous stone bridge, fort Kale and Railway clock.
 Overnight in Skopje.